Reader Letter: Hi Trisha! I want to tell you that no matter how wonderful your blog is, it has just made a young Russian girl pretty miserable.

 - Being able to write with a gorgeous view everyday makes me happy.
 My parents house, this house I grew up in is the only thing that doesn’t feel strange.

 Above are some of the things that make me happy.
 Do something like this until you reach 50 (or even 100!)
 You will see how it will make a difference on how you feel and how you write.

 Go outside.
 Take a 1 mile walk and appreciate the things around you.
 Do not spend the whole day in front of the computer because there are a lot of side activities (Facebook and all the social media there is) which are harmful to your creative process.

-3. Do not copy other people’s work.
+Do not look at other people’s work

 Well, it’s the first rule in every writer’s life and I am not sure why I even have to say this.
 When push comes to shove we think that we are already out of options so we tend to peek into other people’s blogs and say “what is he/she writing?”